mrtshoot/docker-compose-laravel/README.md

 ### Step1
 go to /opt and clone this repository
 ```
-cd /opt;git clone http://git.mobtaker.local/mobtaker-team/docker-compose-laravel.git laravel-infra
+cd /opt;git clone http://git.mobtaker.local/mobtaker-team/docker-compose-laravel.git
 ```

 ### Step2
-cp your env files for php and db and phpmyadmin images and change it to your own information.
+change your drectory to cloned directory and cp your env files for php and db and phpmyadmin images and change it to your own information.
 ```
 cp .env/.db.env.example .env/db.env
 cp .env/.php.env.example .env/php.env